BradBalderson/DNACipher/README.md

 DNACipher is made available here as both a Python interface 🐍 and a command-line-interface 🖥, with tutorials below reproducing key results from the DNACipher manuscript 📖.

- 1.0 Tutorials - Python Interface
+ 1.0 Tutorials - 🐍Python Interface🐍
 -------
 ### The following tutorials are written in google collab, showing how to use the DNACipher Python interface.